 We also offer a trip to Iceland in Summer.

 The listed price of the trip is per person based on double occupancy.
-Please note that all departures from November 2022 onwards including our New Year's departure will have adjusted pricing.
+Please note that our New Year's departure will have adjusted pricing.
 Please refer to the dates below for pricing details.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

 Private Room: Have your own room, subject to availability, for a supplemental cost of $525 (For our 2022 New Year's departure the single supplemental cost will be $725).
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 This tour begins in Reykjavik in the late afternoon on Day 1.
 Your international flight will arrive at Iceland’s Keflavík International Airport and you’ll make your own way to the group hotel in Reykjavik.
 The tour ends on Day 8 where you can book your outbound flight to depart any time.
 It is up to you to arrange your own transportation to the international airport to catch your departing flight.

 For 2023 departures and beyond, an arrival and departure airport transfer will be provided on a shared door to door shuttle basis.